ibexa/documentation-developer/docs/cdp/cdp_guide.md

 ### Segment groups

 Provide a personalized customer experience, group your clients into specified audiences, and provide recommendations depending on the user data.
-Create Segment groups to deliver personalized campaigns to boost engagement and conversion rates.
+Create segment groups to deliver personalized campaigns to boost engagement and conversion rates.

 ### Audience Builder